AnuKhadye/Learning-Projects/Capstone Flash Card/README.md

 └── flashcard_app.py  (your main application script)

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is open-source and free to use under the [MIT License](../LICENSE).